Dylan Llewellyn

 Dylan John Llewellyn (born 10 September 1992) is an English actor.
-He is best known as James Maguire in Derry Girls (2018-2022), Jack in Big Boys (2022-2025) and PC Kelby Hartford in Beyond Paradise (2023- present).
+He began his career in the Channel 4 soap opera Hollyoaks (2011–2012).
+He has since starred in the Channel 4 series Derry Girls (2018–2022) and Big Boys (2022–2025), the Disney+ series Pistol (2022) and the BBC One series Beyond Paradise (2023–present).

 Early life

 Llewellyn was born and raised in Reigate, Surrey, the youngest of three boys born to English parents.
-He attended More House School in Farnham, a specialist school for children with autism, developmental language disorder and dyslexia.
+He attended More House School in Farnham, a school for children with developmental and learning disorders.
 Llewellyn has dyslexia and found the support at a specialist school helpful.
 He studied media, photography, and drama at A-Level.
 Llewellyn attended RADA, where he did a foundation in acting.